This gives you a fairly good idea of my hand-eye coordination.

 - On the death of Peter Roebuck: Peter, Peter, Peter

-I was moved by the reactions to the Michael Wilson photo of Kayla Harris to write a Roar article on how Pierre de Coubertin felt about female athletes.
+I was moved by the reactions to the Michael Wilson photo of Kayla Harris to write a Roar article on how Pierre de Coubertin felt about female athletes: Faster, Stronger, Higher: Kayla Harris and the Olympic Ideal

 On Translation